Hayling Island branch line: Hayling Railway authorised

-It was left to local people to promote a railway into the island, and they did so, getting Parliamentary authorisation for the Hayling Railway on 23 July 1860.
+It was left to local people to promote a railway into the island, and they did so, getting an act of Parliament authorising the Hayling Railway, the Hayling Railways Act 1860 (23 & 24 Vict. c. clxvi), on 23 July 1860.
 There would be a substantial timber viaduct at Langstone with an opening section for navigation.
 The line would continue to Sinah Point, at the extreme western tip of the island; it would cross mudflats passing some distance to the west of the hard ground, and enabling the reclamation of substantial areas of land.
 In addition, docks were to be constructed at Sinah.
 Authorised capital was £50,000, but this proved to be very difficult to generate.
-Nevertheless a limited start was made, and by August 1864 the first part of the line, as far as Langstone Quay was ready; this was opened to goods trains on 19 January 1865.
+Nevertheless, a limited start was made, and by August 1864 the first part of the line, as far as Langstone Quay was ready; this was opened to goods trains on 19 January 1865.

-The directors did not lack ambition, for they had obtained a further parliamentary Act on 14 July 1864 authorising an eastward extension from Sinah Point to South Hayling, intending to build a small port there.
+The directors did not lack ambition, for they had obtained a further act of Parliament, the Hayling Railway and Docks Act 1864 (27 & 28 Vict. c. clxxvi) on 14 July 1864 authorising an eastward extension from Sinah Point to South Hayling, intending to build a small port there.
 However the construction across the mudflats to Sinah Point was turning out to be far more costly than anticipated, and at the same time revenue from the short Langstone to Havant line was disappointing, and construction was soon suspended.